rcabotaje/cse15l-lab-reports/LabReport3.md

 **grep-i**

+I found this command-line option using ChatGPT by typing "grep command-line options."
+It gave me a list of them I I chose this one because it looked interesting.

 The `grep -i` inline command is useful beacuse it will help you look for a specific word in a file.
 It works by after the `grep -i` is typed in the quotaion marks is the word or phrase you're trying to find, and after that you can type the path to the file, or the file itself if you are in it's working directory.
 It looks in each line of the file you're searching through and if it contians what's in the quotation mark it outputs all the lines that